 Startups are also about experimentation.

 Extend that idea to your SEO strategy; tinker with combinations until you find what works best for your company, and run with it.
 For example, using SEO and PPC in concert can actually better inform SEO strategy and provide an element of short-term and long-term visibility through search engine traffic.

-In addition, SEO experts can be brought in for specific SEO services, such as keyword optimization, for a lower cost than a full-retainer service package (depending on the provider).
+In addition, Best SEO Agency in India can be brought in for specific SEO services, such as keyword optimization, for a lower cost than a full-retainer service package (depending on the provider).

 Startup Grind is a Silicon Valley-based organization that educates and mentors entrepreneurs through monthly business events and speaking series in cities across the globe.